4 Inspiring Charity Examples of Digital Storytelling

 Digital Story Telling

-Digital storytelling is somewhat of a buzzword across all sectors, but charities have been rivalling commercial marketers in their creativity and originality.
-Powerful storytelling can have a huge impact for your organisation, helping you to raise awareness, recruit supporters, fundraise and support the people you advocate for.
+Powerful storytelling can have a huge impact for your organisation, helping you to raise awareness, recruit supporters, raise money, and ultimately support the people you advocate for.

 1. @NHS